Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 \subsection{Data Collection}

-To achieve the above goal, three datasets are collected for training the models.
-All datasets are collected by using a simple RGB camera.
-The first dataset $\mathcal{S}$ is collected for training model \pne.
-A set of $N_s$ images is collected where either the right or left arm is put in some arbitrary pose not necessarily while pointing.
+Existing public datasets for pointing recognition fall short in key areas.
+They often lack annotations for the precise direction of the pointing finger, which is vital for accurate interpretation.
+Additionally, there's a notable absence of datasets featuring outdoor images, especially for ranges up to 5 meters, limiting training for real-world scenarios.
+To overcome these gaps, we've collected three new datasets specifically for training our model, all captured with a simple RGB camera.
+The first dataset $\mathcal{S}$ is collected for training model PointingNet-S. A set of $N_s$ images is collected where either the right or left arm is put in some arbitrary pose, not necessarily while pointing.
 Consequently, the dataset is in the form $\mathcal{S}=\{I_1,\ldots,I_{N_s}\}$ where $I_k$ is an image.
 Similarly, dataset $\mathcal{H}$ is collected for training the recognition model having $N_h$ images.
 Each image $I_i$ is labeled with $l_i\in\{0,1\}$ for whether pointing is visible ($l_i=1$) or not ($l_i=0$).
 Examples of labeled images are seen in Figure \ref{fig:data_collection}a.
 Thus, the resulting data is the set $\mathcal{H}=\{(I_1,l_1),\ldots,(I_{H_h},l_{N_h})\}$.

-The third dataset $\mathcal{P}$ includes data for training the \pne model.
-While the previous two datasets are collected in various indoor and outdoor environments, the third dataset requires a Motion Capture (MoCap) System and, therefore, collected only indoors.
+The third dataset $\mathcal{P}$ includes data for training the PointingNet-E model.
+While the previous two datasets are collected in various indoor and outdoor environments, the third dataset requires a Motion Capture (MoCap) System and, therefore, is collected only indoors.
 Nevertheless, segmentation of the arm aims to allow the model to also perform well outdoors.
 Each image $I_j$ in $\mathcal{P}$ is taken by the RGB camera and labeled using the MoCap with feature vector $\ve{v}_j$.
 Vector $\ve{v}_j$ is obtained using a finger marker (with reflective markers as seen in Figure \ref{fig:data_collection}b) measured by the MoCap relative to a base marker on the RGB camera.
 The acquisition and labeling process yield dataset $\mathcal{P}=\{ (I_1,\ve{v}_1),\ldots,(I_{N_p},\ve{v}_{N_p}) \}$ of $N_p$ samples.